+It is well-known that one can obtain higher integrability of the gradient of weak solutions of an elliptic equation.
+An early result of this type is due to Meyers \cite{NM:1963}.
+Meyers's result has been extended to the mixed problem by Gr\"oger \cite{MR990595}.
+However, we choose to obtain our estimates using the reverse H\"older technique introduced by Gehring \cite{FG:1973} and Giaquinta and Modica \cite{MR549962} (we use the formulation from Giaquinta \cite[p.~122]{MG:1983}).
+This approach allows us to include non-zero boundary data and obtain local, scale-invariant results.
+At a few points of the proof it will be simpler if we are working in a coordinate cylinder $Z$ where we have that $ \partial \Omega\cap Z $ lies in a hyperplane.
+Thus, we will establish results for divergence form elliptic operators with bounded measurable coefficients as this class is preserved by a change of variable that will flatten part of the boundary.

-We will consider several formulations of the mixed problem (\ref{MP}).
-Our goal is to obtain solutions where the gradient lies $L^p( \partial \Omega)$ for $ 1< p < q_0 $ for some $ q_0 > 1$.
-However, our argument begins with a weak solution where the gradient lies in $L^2 ( \Omega)$.
+We will consider several formulations of the mixed problem.
+Our goal is to obtain solutions whose gradient lies in $L^p( \partial \Omega)$ for $p$ near 1.
+Our argument begins with a weak solution whose gradient lies in $L^2 ( \Omega)$.
 We will show that under appropriate assumptions on the data, this solution will have a gradient in $L^p ( \partial \Omega)$.